 IV.
 Dues: Annual dues for membership in this organization shall be as provided in the Bylaws.

 V. Meetings: Members shall meet at least twice each year for the purpose of electing officers and endorsing candidates.
 Special meetings of the Membership shall be convened upon the approval of the Board or upon petition of 25 Voting Members.

 VI.
-Officers: The officers shall consist of a President, a 1st Vice President, a 2nd Vice-President, a 3rd Vice-President, a Secretary, and a Treasurer.
+Officers: The officers shall consist of a President, a Vice President for Annual Meeting, a Vice President for Endorsements, a Vice President for Fundraising, a Secretary, and a Treasurer.
 Officers shall be elected from and by the Voting Membership for terms of two years, following the procedures set forth in the Bylaws, and their duties shall be as set forth in the Bylaws.

 VII.
 The Board:

 - the Board shall be the administrative body of the organization.

 - the Board shall consist of 19 members, 6 of whom shall be the officers of the organization.
 The other 13 members of the Board shall be nominated and elected as provided in the Bylaws for 2 year terms.
 No member may hold more than one office on the Board.
 The immediate past President of the organization, at his or her discretion, may serve on the Board as an additional member with full rights and privileges provided he or she is eligible for full (not associate) membership.

 VIII.
 Committees: Standing committees shall be constituted as described in the Bylaws.
 Ad hoc committees shall be appointed by the President.

 Amendments to this Constitution may be proposed to the Voting Membership by either a majority of the Board or by 25 members.
 The Voting Membership shall be notified in writing of all proposed amendments at least 15 days in advance of the meeting at which the proposed amendments are to be voted upon.